Jonny-M-Mueller/Open_ORF/README.md

 merged up-to-date python branch into main branch

 ORF_regex: input-file is now determined directly from the terminal/command line
-ORF_regex: a help page with syntax and a short description is now available (OPTION_ -h/--help)
+ORF_regex: a help page with syntax and a short description is now available (OPTION: -h/--help)
 ORF_regex: now supports creation of markdown files highlighting the coding region of the input sequence (OPTION_ -m/--markdown)
-ORF_regex: can now analyse the complementary strand (OPTION_ -c/--complementary)
+ORF_regex: can now analyse the complementary strand (OPTION: -c/--complementary)

 April 22th 2025